scarryhott/Kantian-IVI/docs/UNIFIED_IVI_EQUATION.md

   K.run (Q.run t (F.run s))
 ```

 `IVI/Core/UnifiedInstance.lean` pins these abstractions to the concrete `IVIState`, proves zero-metric Lipschitz / non-expansive lemmas for `F`, `Q`, and `K`, and shows (assuming the Kakeya guard succeeds) that the Schrödinger and RG projections of `IVI.Core.UnifiedEquation.step` leave the recorded quantum amplitudes and couplings unchanged.
+The core invariant statements now live in `IVI/Core/UnifiedEquation.lean`:

+- `spectrum_duality : λ · λ⁻¹ = 1` for any positive `SpectrumValue` (formal version of the spacetime duality check).
+- `sheetDelta_zero_of_local_time` shows that choosing `t = √m · ℓ²` annihilates the sheet deviation (δ = 0), matching the Kakeya sheet invariant.
+- `lapseScalar_pos_of_bound` provides a lightweight lemma to certify lapse positivity once a lower bound is established.

 ---